MXBraisedFish/TUI-GAME/README.md

 If you like this project, please consider giving the repository a star⭐!
 It motivates me to keep updating.
 If you have better ideas or suggestions, feel free to open an Issue.

-The macOS versions have not been fully tested due to lack of corresponding devices.
+TheMacOS versions have not been fully tested due to lack of corresponding devices.
 If you encounter any bugs, please report them.
 Thank you very much!

 GitHub Repo: [MXBraisedFish/TUI-GAME](https://github.com/MXBraisedFish/TUI-GAME)